PingOne

 User.Read is included by default and should remain selected.

-8. Click Add permissions.
+9. Click Add permissions.

 Adding Microsoft as an identity provider in PingOne

-Configure the identity provider connection in PingOne.
+Configure the IdP connection in PingOne.

 Steps

-3. Click Microsoft.
+3. Click Next.

 • Name: A unique identifier for the IdP.

-• Description: (Optional).
-A brief description of the IdP.
+• Description (optional): A brief description of the IdP.

-5. Click Continue.
+5. Click Next.

-• Client ID: The application ID from the IdP that you copied earlier.
+• Client ID: The application ID from the Microsoft Entra admin center that you copied earlier.
 You can find this information on the Microsoft Entra admin center.

-• Client secret: The application secret from the IdP that you copied earlier.
+• Client secret: The application secret from the Microsoft Entra admin center that you copied earlier.
 You can find this information on the Microsoft Entra admin center.

-7. Click Save and Continue.
+7. Click Next.

-• To add an attribute, click Add attribute.
+• To add an attribute, click Add.

 • Select the update condition, which determines how PingOne updates its user directory with the values from the IdP.
 The options are: